 While Morris was no chef, her Jamaican roots informed her about how food and culture intertwined.
 “Food was a big deal growing up.
 It was a connector and a celebration,” Morris says.

 After college, Delica and Morris remained close friends, although each pursued different paths in life in different cities.

 Delica started a family but always had a project going on as a creative.
 She poured her creativity into running a fashion boutique.
 Sadly, it was short lived as an explosion from a gas leak engulfed her dreams.

 - British Restaurateurs Daniel Opoku-Baah and Khamisi McKenzie Remain Authentic, Defy Odds

 - Donna Richardson and Mama LaVerne’s New Comfort Food Mix Offering Hits Homes

-Morris was earning her MBA at Morton University and in the thick of management projects and government contracts.
+Morris was earning her MBA at The Wharton School of the University of Pennsylvania and in the thick of management projects and government contracts.
 But she had an itching to create something else and knew just who to reach out to.

 With Morris residing in Atlanta and Delica in Maryland, they initially started with a phone call.
 This conversation later led to them creating their vision board.

 “The pandemic stretched us in all kinds of ways.
 We took it as a challenge to stay in the creative space,” they share in a social media post.